Lepaya/data-snowflake-client/README.md

             warehouse: str | None = None,
             role: str | None = None,
             quote_identifiers: bool = False
-    ) -> None``: Loads a Pandas DataFrame into a Snowflake table.
+    ) -> success, chunks, rows, output``: Loads a Pandas DataFrame into a Snowflake table.
 If the table does not exist, a new table is created, and existing tables are replaced with new tables.
 - ``run_query(self, query: str, table: str, schema: str, database: str, warehouse: str | None = None,
                   role: str | None = None) -> pd.DataFrame``: Run an SQL query on a given table in Snowflake and get the result of a query as a pandas dataframe.